-While in the North, a great but sad king named Yuan Hong implemented reforms that had promoted national amalgamation, as well as economy and politics.
+While, in the North, a great but sad king named Yuan Hong implemented reforms that had promoted national amalgamation, as well as economy and politics.

 Sui Dynasty — Ephemeral Splendor

-However, this was also a very short dynasty that was ended by the extremely controversial emperor Yang Guang.
+However, this was also a very short dynasty that was ended by the extremely controversial Emperor Yang Guang.

 Tang Dynasty — Poetic Golden Era

-Five Dynasty and Ten Kingdoms
+Five Dynasties and Ten Kingdoms

-— Huge Division and Incessant Wars
+— Huge Separation and Incessant Wars

 Until a remarkable general named Zhao Kuangyin established a new regime and then unified the middle kingdom, this dark era finally came to the end.
 Read More

-— Wealthy But Controversial Empire
+and Controversial Empire